 How does the POS system communicate with the kitchen printer?

 Most kitchen printers are connected over the network and plugged in through a router or switch.
-This way, any POS terminal can print to the same printer.
-Networked printers also allow terminals to communicate with them over a long distance - for example, while receipt printers are connected directly to a POS terminal, kitchen printers are often located dozens of feet away from the computer.
-Kitchen printers are typically plugged into the network through a router and/or switch.
+This way, any POS terminal can communicate with the same printer — even from a long distance.
+While receipt printers are connected directly to a POS terminal, kitchen printers are often located dozens of feet away from the computer.

 How do multiple kitchen printers work?
 How can I print to different stations at my restaurant?

-Many restaurants operate different stations within their kitchen for different order types - maybe an appetizer station, a salad station, and a entree station.
-To improve efficiency, separate kitchen printers can be used at each location and different menu items can then print to the appropriate station.
-So, all apps will print to the appetizer station, all salad orders will print to the salad station, and all entrees will print to the entree station.
+Many restaurants operate stations within their kitchen for different order types — maybe an appetizer station, a salad station, and an entree station.
+To improve efficiency, separate kitchen printers can be used in each location of the kitchen, with menu items printing to the appropriate station.
+All apps will print to the appetizer station, all salad orders will print to the salad station, and all entrees will print to the entree station.